RVU-BTECH-CSE-2022/c-activity-sets-Mershi243/set01/README.md

 ---

-4. Write a C program to add two numbers using **pass by reference**
+4. Write a C program to add two numbers using **pass by reference**zss

 ***Function Declarations***